ben-allen/locale-extensions/README.md

 Note that servers **must** ignore hints that they do not support.
 </div>

+## Agent-Driven Negotiation

+In addition to the use of Client Hints for proactive negotiation of locale extensions-related settings, we also propose a JavaScript API.
+This API allows for client-side locale extension-based content tailoring, and can be used in environments where the Client Hints architecture is not implemented.

-## JavaScript API
+### JavaScript API

-These client hints should also be exposed as JavaScript APIs via `navigator.locales`, or by creating a new `navigator.localeExtensions` property.
+The locale extensions preferred by the user should also be exposed as JavaScript APIs via `navigator.locales`, or by creating a new `navigator.localeExtensions` property.

 ### IDL